jo3-l/jo3-l/README.md

 # About me

 Hey there!
-I'm Joe L., a high school student and enthusiast programmer from Canada.
-I usually go by jo3-l or some variation thereof on the web.
+I'm Joe L., a high school student and computer science enthusiast from Vancouver, Canada.

 You probably know me from real life (in which case, hello there 👀) or from the [YAGPDB project](https://yagpdb.xyz), where I'm a contributor and documentation author.

-Nowadays, I primarily work with Rust and Go on backend projects, but in the past, I've also dabbled in Python, TypeScript, Java, and C++, among others.
+Nowadays, I primarily work with Rust and Go on backend projects, but in the past I've also dabbled in Python, TypeScript, Java, and C++, among others.

 Occasionally, I [blog on my website](https://jo3-l.github.io); check out my latest post on [the relationship between pressure and chemical equilibrium](https://jo3-l.github.io/posts/pressure-and-equilibrium/).

 ## Current projects

 Sadly, various real-life commitments mean I no longer have as much time to code as I would like.
-That said, my most recent project was [markpdf](https://github.com/jo3-l/markpdf), a command-line utility to edit PDF bookmarks using an intuitive indentation-based text format, and of course I sporadically [contribute bugfixes and small features to the YAGPDB codebase](https://github.com/botlabs-gg/yagpdb/commits/master?author=jo3-l).
+That said, my most recent project was [markpdf](https://github.com/jo3-l/markpdf), a command-line utility to edit PDF bookmarks using an intuitive indentation-based text format, and I continue to sporadically [contribute bugfixes and small features to the YAGPDB codebase](https://github.com/botlabs-gg/yagpdb/commits/master?author=jo3-l).

 ## Past projects